Do we really need Two Wedding Photographers?

 For most of my wedding photography career I’ve always shot weddings with Carol at my side.
 From day one it just seemed common sense to me to have two wedding photographers at one’s wedding.
-I love working with Carol, my partner, as she’s just so incredibly talented.
+I love working with Carol, my partner for the last 26 years and now my wife, as she’s just so incredibly talented.
 She sees things totally differently from the way I see them.
-She’s the type of person that can take any camera, whether it’s a high end Canon or her iPhone and create stunning images.
+She’s the type of person that can take any camera, whether it’s a high end Sony A9, a Canon 5DIV or her iPhone and create stunning images.
+She’s a very talented wedding photographer.
 She doesn’t think about the process – a problem far too many professionals have – she merely “sees” the image and captures it.
 That’s a rare trait.
-I know from my own way of shooting that I work a lot from instinct, not simply from my 20+ years of experience.
+I know from my own way of shooting that I work a lot from instinct, not simply from my twenty plus years of experience.
 It’s something more innate.
-It’s a built in ability to see how a camera sees – and that isn’t how humans see at all.
+It’s a built in ability to see how a camera sees and that isn’t how humans see at all.
 This is the primary reason why most people’s pictures just look so “ordinary”.
 It’s because they are not seeing in the same way the camera sees things.
-Understanding that is key to making great photography.
+Understanding that is key to making great photos.

-So, since I started out my path as a full time wedding photographer, I’ve always sold our package as two wedding photographers.
-However, more and more I’m beginning to shoot weddings solo.
+So, since I started out my path as a full time wedding photographer, our main package has always been two wedding photographers.
+However, I also shoot some weddings solo.
 The reason being is that couples can’t always see the value of a second wedding photographer and booking me solo is obviously a much cheaper option.
 You still get an awesome photographer to capture your day.
+But with two wedding photographers, there’s just something more.

 Is one wedding photographer enough?
 It’s a funny thing to argue or discuss.
 Many old timer wedding photographers. especially documentary wedding photographers are adamant that you should only ever work solo.
 I remember last year having a heated online debate with one of the UK’s leading wedding photographers about this matter (remember that Jeff?).
 He had a right go at me about it stating that using a second wedding photographer was a “crutch” and that I clearly wasn’t good enough to shoot solo!
 How nice of him.
 Funny how at the end of last year he wrote a blog post on his own website promoting his own partner as his second photographer and raving about the the advantage of having two wedding photographers.
 That did make me chuckle, to say the least.